 Dr Alexander has an international reputation for stakeholder management, community engagement and effective public relations in complex and politically sensitive environments.
 She has chaired numerous governance and management reviews for state governments and local governments in New South Wales, Victoria and South Australia.

-Other current appointments or memberships:
+Other current appointments or memberships as at 30 June 2025:

-Chair, City of Wyndham Audit and Risk Management Committee
+City of Wyndham Chair, Audit and Risk Management Committee

-Responsibilities: Chairperson, Community Council.
-Member, Nominations and Remuneration Committee.
+Responsibilities: Chairperson, Community Council, Member, Nominations and Remuneration Committee

 Abiola is an award-winning health care professional, entrepreneur, and community leader with over two decades of experience in the Australian health sector, focusing on aged care, multicultural communities and not-for-profit organisations.
-Her extensive background in education and IT, coupled with a deep commitment to community development and social justice, underscores her expertise.
+Her extensive background in healthcare, education and IT, coupled with a deep commitment to community development and social justice, underscores her expertise.
 Abiola’s career spans from frontline health care to senior management, showcasing proficiency in clinical practice, leadership, and advocacy across aged care, mental health, women’s health, youth, and education.

-Other current appointments or memberships:
+Other current appointments or memberships as at 30 June 2025:

 ECCV New and Emerging Policy Advisory Committee, Chairperson